getcahoots/extension/Readme.md

 Cahoots WebExtension for firefox and chrome.

 ## build distribution bundle from source code
-This information is also relevant to code reviewers from Mozila, Google etc.
+Information given in this section is also relevant for code reviewers from Mozila, Google etc.

-The Cahoots webextension requires yarn to build.
+The Cahoots web-extension requires node version 12 and yarn to build (newer versions of node might work).
-In order to create the bundle as shipped in the extension, follow these steps:
+In order to create the bundle as shipped with the extension, follow these steps:

+1. get the source code
-1. checkout the source code repo with git
+   Unless you haven't received the source code already: check out the git repo on github.
+   (as mozilla reviewer you might have received a copy of the code and don't need to checkout the repo)

 2. install dependencies

     ```